Table of Contents

 EPCM provide training courses for filling station operators to various major oil companies.
-A detailed training program are provided to clients.
+A detailed training program is provided to clients.

 EPCM can provide filling station maintenance services.
 Tank cleaning, tank inspections, CP system inspections, building maintenance, canopy maintenance, signage upgrades, etc. can be provided by EPCM.
 A proposal can be provided once more detail regarding the filling stations are available.

 Indicative timelines are provided below for the EPC components of a filling station.
-A detailed project schedule are provided to clients upon project commencement.
+A detailed project schedule is provided to clients upon project commencement.

 EPCM is ISO 9001:2015 and 14001:2015 accredited and also operates under 45001 Operational Health and Safety Management System.